-Sample German fare on the weekend brunch cafe menu at this European-meets-Southern eatery.
-Familiar brunch items like eggs benedict over Westphalian ham and nutella on grilled brioche bread mix with traditional German cuisine, such as schnitzel and house-made bratwurst.
-Don’t leave before popping into the attached bakery for an almond schnecke pastry.
+Sample German fare on the weekend brunch cafe menu at this European eatery.
+Familiar brunch items like eggs benedict over Westphalian ham and nutella on grilled brioche bread mixed with traditional German cuisine, such as schnitzel and house-made bratwurst.
+Make sure to stop by the attached bakery for an almond schnecke pastry.

 Straight Up Southern

-It’s hard to snag a seat at the cozy True Flavors diner on the weekends but the inventive menu is truly worth the wait.
-You’re served a hot, buttermilk biscuit the second you sit down (try not to inhale it), and the menu is filled with delicious dishes like slow roasted duck hash with roasted red peppers, thyme, shallots, and eggs, or the creamy four-cheese shrimp and grits with peppers, onions, fresh corn, sausage, and eggs on the side.
+It’s hard to snag a seat at the cozy True Flavors diner on the weekends, but the inventive menu is truly worth the wait.
+You’re served a hot, buttermilk biscuit the second you sit down (try not to inhale it), and the menu is filled with delicious dishes like slow-roasted duck hash with roasted red peppers, thyme, shallots, and eggs, or the creamy four-cheese shrimp and grits with peppers, onions, fresh corn, sausage, and eggs on the side.

 At GRUB Durham, you can enjoy brunch every day until 3 p.m. in an old gas station turned hip Southern eatery.
 Whether you get The Slammer (two eggs, any style, served with bacon or sausage, taters, grits, fruit, and a buttermilk flapjack) or the West End Grit Bowl (stoneground cheddar grits, roasted red pepper sauce, turkey sausage, sunny side up egg and green onions), we know you will leave satisfied with happy memories.